Drakesinger/kit/README.md

 # The Kit Framework

-## WARNING
+## Notice

-This is a very shabby upload of my personal one-man project.
-It is not by any means complete.
-I have spent 1.5 years working on this in my sparetime.
-A lot of things will be very dirty, some things will be missing, and some things will seem to exist for no reason at all.
-This is NOT a cleaned up project. (yet!)

-It should be added that a lot in this readme is just plain wrong as well.
-Check http://svkonsult.se/kit for more information about this project and its uses.
+This project is not by any means ready for an official release.
+Features may not work as advertised, or even exist at all.
+Documentation is practially non-existent.
+Feel free to contribute!

-Sharing this mainly for educational reasons, dont expect it to hold any "public release" quality.
+Sharing this mainly for educational reasons.
 Enjoy!

-## Welcome

-### Dependencies
+## Dependencies

 Kit depends on the following libraries: